vick-noob/smartland/README.md

 ## 🧠 Core Idea

 > Traditional coupons can be duplicated, reused, or expire without clear tracking.
-> MonkeNFT Coupons solves this by turning each coupon into a verifiable NFT on the blockchain.
+> MonkeMint solves this by turning each coupon into a verifiable NFT on the blockchain.

 Each NFT coupon:
 - is **unique and tamper-proof**